web2py/py4web/docs/chapter-16.rst

    T.translations = {'dog': {0: 'no cane', 1: 'un case', 2: '{n} cani', 10: 'tanti cani'}};
    var message = T('dog').format({n: 5}); // "5 cani"

-The intended usage is to create a server endopoint that can provide translations for the client accepted-language, obtain T.translations via ajax get, and then use T to translate and pluralize all messages clientside rather than serverside.
+The intended usage is to create a server endpoint that can provide translations for the client accepted-language, obtain T.translations via ajax get, and then use T to translate and pluralize all messages clientside rather than serverside.